rwanderc/blog/content/posts/2024-10-31-spring-multirabbit-update-2024.markdown

 </dependency>
 ```

-However, I'm not a user of this library any longer️ :grimacing:, as I don't have such use case in my daily routine.
-This
+It's important to mention as well that I'm not a user of this library any longer️ :grimacing:, as I don't have such a use
+case in my daily routine.
-means that I might not easily capture nuances of the evolution needs of the library, and need your help to keep evolving
+It means that I might not easily capture nuances of the evolution needs of the library, and need your help to keep
-it.
+evolving it.
-In resume, I'm welcoming contributions, issues, comments, pull requests, and every way you can contribute to the
+In other words, I'm welcoming contributions, issues, comments, pull requests, and every way you can contribute to the
 evolution of the library at [github.com/rwanderc/spring-multirabbit][gh].

 [fn-gh]: https://github.com/freenowtech/spring-multirabbit